vgarciasc/xeupiu/tutorial.md

 ## How to install

-If you prefer a video tutorial of how to set it up, click here.

 ### Setting up the emulator

 1. Download the [latest version of the DuckStation emulator ](https://www.duckstation.org/)(latest version tested: 0.1-6759-gc015039a (dev))